0xPolygonMiden/miden-vm/core/doc/programs.md

     <img src="assets/prog_hash2.dio.png">
 </p>

-As mentioned above, hashes of Distaff programs are computed in a manner similar to roots of Merkle trees.
+As mentioned above, hashes of Miden programs are computed in a manner similar to roots of Merkle trees.
 This is by design.
 Using this property of program hashes, we can selectively reveal any of the program blocks while keeping the rest of the program private (e.g. secret programs with public pre/post conditions).

 For example, if we wanted to reveal instruction sequence *d<sub>0</sub> . . . d<sub>n</sub>*, we could do so by making intermediate hash *h<sub>1</sub>* public.
 Then, anyone would be able to reconstruct the root hash from these two pieces of data and be sure that *d<sub>0</sub> . . . d<sub>n</sub>* is, in fact, the last sequence of instructions executed in the program with hash *h<sub>p</sub>*.